nathanows/ndwhtlssthr.github.io/_posts/2014-07-03-jekyll-tutorial.md

-As I mentioned in my last post, this blog is based on the Jekyll framework and hosted on GitHub Pages.
+This blog is based on the Jekyll framework and hosted on GitHub Pages.
 As I was going through the process of choosing a platform I came across Jekyll and was intrigued by the concept of hosting directly on GitHub, which, as someone trying to immerse myself in the development ecosystem, is intimidating, but seemed like a great opportunity to force myself to get aquainted with GitHub.
 Still, functionality is obviously number one, and beyond being a platform I'm purely interested in, Jekyll is known to be fast and flexible.
 Oh yeah, and it's free!

 This tutorial covers step by step how to setup and publish a very simple Jekyll blog and publish it to GitHub Pages: